SmartPracticeschool/llSPS-INT-3093-Chronic-kidney-disease-analysis/README.md

 ******************** Aim of the project ***************************************************************************************

 The purpose of this project was to assist federal, state, and local public health agencies and organization to improve targeting of public health campaigns related to chronic kidney disease prevention.
 The predictive model helps to accomplish this goal by allowing limited resources to be targeted to neighborhoods with the greatest need for intervention.
                 Our kidneys perform an important function to help filter blood and pass waste as urine.
 Chronic kidney disease, also called chronic kidney failure, describes the gradual loss of this function.
 At advanced stages, dangerous levels of fluid, electrolytes and wastes can build up in the body.
 Once this happens, patients must go through dialysis or consider a transplant.
 Our goal in this project is to see if we can predict if a patient will have chronic kidney disease or not using 24 predictors.
 If we are able to find variables with a strong influence on kidney failure, we may be able to detect and help patients at risk to prevent it.
+                 In this project we have build a model which predicts the Chronic Kidney Disease based on the patient's report with a 97% accuracy.

 ********************* Steps to proceed ******************************************